fatalmusic/fatalmusic.github.io/_pages/about.md

 Hi, I’m @fatalmusic

-🏫 Computer Science student @Unesa
+🏫 Computer Science student

-🔎 Main interests in AI & Cybersec
+🔎 Main interests in Cyber Security

 🌱 Learning about Cyber Security and Networking at the moment